YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the database version is not compatible with the current YottaDB version.

 Action: Upgrade the database.
-For more information, refer to the release notes for the current YottaDB version and any intervening versions back to the last prior version used.
+For more information, refer to the release notes for the current YottaDB version and any intervening versions used until the prior version.

 -------------
 BADGBLSECVER